ESRC South West Doctoral Training Partnership funding

 Send your completed form to email@example.com

-If you are shortlisted, you will be invited for an interview by mid-February 2023.
-Interviews will be held online in early March.
+If you are shortlisted, you will be invited for an interview by mid-February 2024.
+Interviews will be held online in late February and early March.